Giving a hoot about owls begins with knowing that the Alberta Wildlife Act protects active raptor nests from any disturbance by people!

 Many species of raptor (Owls, Hawks, Eagles, Falcons etc) begin their mating and nesting seasons earlier than most Albertans might think.
 Great horned owls for example may begin establishing nesting territories and setting up nests as early as January.
 That’s an awfully crisp and cool time of year to be sitting on a pile of sticks trying to hatch an egg!

 When most people think of nests, they think of deep, basket-shaped, feather-lined structures, but the truth for great horned owls can be much different.
-The platform nests they often prefer leave their eggs and their young exposed to the Alberta elements, that is unless mom is there to keep them incubated and warm.
-Can you imagine being a nestling, sitting on what amounts to a coffee table mounted on the end of a flagpole while virtually naked, in an Alberta winter windchill?
-Given those conditions its easy to see why survival of baby owls can be pretty tenuous.
+The platform nests they often use can leave their eggs and their young exposed to the Alberta elements, that is unless mom is there to keep them toasty warm.
+As a result, its easy to see why survival of baby owls can be pretty tenuous.
 Unattended owlets can easily succumb to the elements, or fall prey to ravens, and a host of other predators.
 Thats why it’s very important that the parents are not disturbed by human activity during the nesting period.

 Owl nests are protected

-In fact, this is so important for all raptors (owls, hawks, eagles, falcons) that the Alberta Wildlife Act protects active raptor nests from any disturbance by people.
-That means that any land clearing or industrial activity happening in tree stands or woodlots this time of year (January through May) could not only be causing some dangerously chilly and unhappy baby owls, but could also be a violation of the law!
-Thats why you should call a professional wildlife biologist for advice before doing any land clearing of tree stands or woodlots this time of year.
+The vulnerability of nests and nestlings is so important for all raptors (owls, hawks, eagles, falcons) that the Alberta Wildlife Act protects active raptor nests from any disturbance by people.
+That means that any land clearing or industrial activity happening in or near tree / shrub stands, or even fields and grasslands during their nesting season (January through July) could not only be causing some dangerously chilly and unhappy baby owls, but could also be a violation of the law!
+Thats why you should call a professional wildlife biologist for advice before doing any land clearing or causing any ground disturbance.